-The best course of treatment for environmental allergies is to eliminate the allergen.
+The best course of treatment for environmental allergies in dogs and cats is to eliminate the allergen.
 Once the cause of the allergy has been identified, you can then make changes in your pet’s health and lifestyle habits in order to improve symptoms.
 For example, if your pet has an allergy to his flea collar, you can switch to liquid preventives instead.

 Your vet might also recommend some of a number of medications to help ease the symptoms associated with allergic reactions.
 Common prescriptions include immunosuppressive drugs (Cyclosporine), antihistamines (Benadryl, Zyrtec, Hydroxyzine), and steroids (Prednisone).